-All funds for a given program year must be committed by an executed agreement between the City and applicant for specific housing projects within two (2) years of receipt of the City's allotment (e.g. 2015 Program Year funds must be committed by December 31, 2017). • Construction work must commence within six (6) months of commitment (execution of the contract).
+All funds for a given program year must be committed by an executed agreement between the City and applicant for specific housing projects within two (2) years of receipt of the City's allotment.
+The Commitment Date deadline occurs 24 months after the last day of the month in which HUD notifies the Participating Jurisdiction (PJ) of HUD's execution form HUD-40093 "Funding approval and Home Investment Partnership Agreement" in cells 10 and 13 "Date of Obligation". • Construction work must commence within six (6) months of commitment (execution of the contract).